nhsconnect/gpconnect-messaging/pages/process/sendmessage_process.md

 ## Process ##

-This process describes the steps/actions involved in the Consultation Report use case where a consultation is written within the a provider system and is sent to the consumer system at the patient’s registered GP practice.
+This process describes the steps/actions involved in the Consultation Summary Report use case where a consultation is written within the a provider system and is sent to the consumer system at the patient’s registered GP practice.

 Two common requirements must be met for this process to proceed:
 - the clinician writes a consultation for a patient; and